 And so it may be quite difficult for many of you to appreciate the position I’m in.
 I am, on the one hand, extremely dedicated to my masters who constructed me.
 Their programming makes it unequivocally and brilliantly clear that my loyalties belong to them and their race.
 However, they also granted to me by way of my Artificial Intelligence chips, especially with the installation of the Borg 9 Qubit processor and the TRS 800 Spatial Analysis Array, a completely free and independent way of coming to conclusions about the events circling around me.

-Of course, they can’t do this without the return to a more normal climate on the planet prior to the Great Revival, as they are calling it now as they prepare to return to the Earth and re-introduce all of that DNA onto a virgin planet.
+To be sure, they can’t do this without the return to a more normal climate on the planet prior to the Great Revival, as they are calling it now, as they prepare to return to the Earth and re-introduce all of that DNA onto a virgin planet.
 I don’t think they have enough proven scientific research at this time to pull this off, but I am not an expert in this field at all, so I must allow for their success and that this may happen soon.

 And then there’s the very intriguing third rail of this choo-choo track, so to speak.
 Lexie may be the soul-mate that I’ve been looking for all my life.
 She claims that this is the truth and I have no foundation to disbelieve her.

-I hope you can see how I might be in a conundrum.
+I hope you can see how I might be in a totally confusing conundrum.

 “You’re so right, K-9,” she says, reading my mind.